Azerbaijan significantly improves its position in 'Paying Taxes 2019' rating

 Last year Azerbaijan ranked 35th.

-Starting from Jan.
-1, 2019, new amendments to the Tax Code will come into force in Azerbaijan.
+Azerbaijan's tax legislation in undergoing major changes.
+Starting from January 1, 2019, new amendments to the Tax Code will come into force in Azerbaijan.

-The amendments provide for new benefits and tax exemptions, as well as expanding the taxable base, introduction of next generation cash registers, improving tax administration and other measures.
+Amendments cover five directions: ensuring transparency of taxation, expansion of the taxation base, modernization of tax administration, supporting entrepreneurship development which is important for both economic development and taxpayers' rights, the application of tax incentives to increase economic efficiency.

+New amendments mainly aimed at entrepreneurship development in Azerbaijan, and envisage not to increase the burden of the taxation base, but to increase the taxation of those operating in the "shadow".